jbnicolai/koaning.github.io/koaning-blog/content/bayes-means.md

 12 12  -12130.69
 ```

-Low and behold, we reach maximum likelihood when we only have 3 clusters.
+Behold(!), we reach maximum likelihood when we only have 3 clusters.
 By simply looking at bayes theorm we have gotten ourselves a probibalistic way of finding an appropriate $k$.

 ## Conclusion

 I've kept the example simple by keeping $\sigma = 1$ everywhere.
 In practice this would be another thing that you estimate, but the general likelihood rule would still apply.
 In practice the likelihood function would just get (much) more complicated but you would still be able to apply a similar $P(D|H)$ trick to pick the best model.

 Note that this trick can be applied for other models and other tasks as well.
 Bayes rule is suprisingly effective in suggesting clever ways to judge algorithms.
+The hard part of these types of algorithms usually isn't in the application of bayes theorem, rather in finding an appropriate sampler.
+Because we're only using a one dimensinal problem we can use the simple `density` method.
+For more dimensions I might advice the kernel density estimator from scikit learn, which is quite exellent!